-Drive Christmas sales with these four free conversion optimisation tools
+Drive sales with these four free conversion optimisation tools

-This Christmas will be an interesting one for ecommerce.
-But one thing is certain, it will be even more important to convert the people landing on your site into customers.
+This year has been an interesting one for ecommerce.
+But one thing is certain, it's even more important to convert the people landing on your site into customers.

 While everyone’s watching the pennies, you’re likely to attract fewer leads and need to do more convince potential customers your products are worth investing in.

 There’s definitely no point blowing your precious marketing budget on driving more traffic to a site that won’t convert them.